 As a result of my science-based background and my experience, I am able to combine data-driven research and problem solving with empathy and critical thinking in order to create meaningful, valuable experiences for both, users and businesses.

 As a person that I like to get involved in communities, I am mentoring in ADPList.
-Also I am Ambassador in payitfwd.
-My main role is to be a consultant to Nonprofits for their design needs and guide junior designers with large projects.
-I am giving back to the open-source community as an attendee, speaker and organizer.
+Also I am Ambassador in PayItFwd and my main role is to be a consultant to Nonprofits for their design needs and guide junior designers with large projects.
+I am giving back to the open-source community as contributor, attendee, speaker and organizer.

 As a self-motivated I expand my skill-set and develop future opportunities.
 I believe that the learning never stop, so I am studying online UX design courses at the Interaction Design Foundation to enhance my skills.